Cut Your Own Tree at a North Carolina Christmas Tree Farm

-Offers choose-and-cut Christmas trees — White pine and Leyland cypress.
+Offers choose-and-cut Christmas trees — Arizona Cypress (Blue Ice), Leyland Cypress, Norway Spruce, and White Pine.
 Pre-cut Fraser firs, wreaths and garlands.

 Directions: Interstate 40, Exit 334 – Meadow Exit.
 Take Hwy.
 96 to Hwy.
 50. Go east on Hwy.
 50 to first left past Meadow School onto Meadowbrook Road.
 Go about a mile and a half, farm is on the left.